TSTanabe/HMSS2/README.md

 4. Test you can run by './dist/HMSSS -h' or 'python HMSSS/HMSSS.py -h'

 5. Installation of required external programs HMSSS depends on:
-5.1 on the HMMER3 package for searching fasta files and prodigal for translation of nucleotide fasta
+5.1 HMMER3 package depends on the hmmer3 package, which can be downloaded from hmmer.org 5.2 Prodigal for translation of nucleotide fasta github.com/hyattpd/Prodigal 6.